 The lighting is gorgeous all day long.
-The comfy chairs were the perfect spot for an morning chat over coffee,
+The comfy chairs were the perfect spot for a morning chat over coffee,

 It was also the perfect room to get a group photo of the ladies on the retreat!

-When you arrive at the Hillcrest Estate there’s Magnolia Bakery cupcakes waiting for you…and they are so delicious!!
+When you arrive at the Hillcrest Estate there are Magnolia Bakery cupcakes waiting for you…and they are so delicious!!